spencertipping/infuse-js/doc/multiobject-src.md

 # Retrieval

-The `get` method returns an array of values for any existing key.
+The `get` method returns an Infuse array of values for any existing key.
+You can construct derivatives of any such array, and those derivatives will be updated as more values are added to that key.

 ```js
 methods.get = function (k) {